 Chapter 16.08 of the Coupeville Development Regulations and its corresponding Official Zoning Map establish the zoning districts for the town of Coupeville.
 The zoning code is intended to protect the public's health, safety, and welfare and to encourage the most appropriate use of the land.
 In 1973, when the Central Whidbey Island National Register Historic District was designated, there were 51 historic structures located within the town limits and an additional 40 properties in the county.
-After the historic district was created, the town established a historic overlay zone for design review.
+After the historic district was created, the town established an historic overlay zone for design review.

-The town of Coupeville has a total area of 721 acres and as the seat of Island County is significantly impacted by public uses including government offices.
+The town of Coupeville has a total area of 721 acres and as the seat of Island County is significantly influenced by public uses including government offices.
 The town is primarily zoned single family residential, with 93 percent of the remaining vacant lots designated as a reserve for residential development and the preservation of the rural character of the town.
-The new land use added in the 2003 update to the comprehensive plan is the "Cottage Housing District," which is designated to have a primarily residential character, allowing higher densities with up to eight dwelling units per acre.
+A Cottage Housing Overlay District was enacted by the town in 2005.
+This floating zone provides a landowner/developer the option of increasing residential densities to up to 8 units per acre, if the project meets certain minimum design criteria specified in the Development Regulations and is approved by the Design Review Board.
+The Cottage Housing Overlay District option is available only to Medium Density Residential (RM9600) zoned parcels I acre or larger in size anywhere within the Town limits.
 Table 15 summarizes the land use inventory in Coupeville.
 (See Figure 10, Town of Coupeville Zoning.)